 Graduate and undergraduate students receiving departmental scholarships should check with their academic department chair or dean for requirements associated with aid awarded through their offices.

-Need-based scholarship aid, however, requires the FAFSA to be resubmitted annually.
-The FAFSA is available on January 1 of each year and remains available through June 30 of the next calendar year.
+Need-based scholarships, however, requires the FAFSA to be resubmitted annually.
+The FAFSA is available on October 1 of each year and remains available through June 30 of the calendar year that is two years out.
+For example, the 2019-2020 FAFSA will become available on October 1, 2018 and will remain available until June 30, 2020.
+It is recommended that the FAFSA be filled as early as possible.

 A financial aid award packet is mailed to all prospective undergraduate students during the spring preceding their initial fall enrollment.
 Award notifications are also emailed to all prospective and returning students through their Samford.edu email account.
 Students may receive an award notice at any point in the year, based on an initial award or due to a change in the aid offer.
 Email is the primary form of communication for Student Financial Services.
 Therefore, it is important to check your Samford email account regularly.
 Your award notification email will contain a link to the student web portal, where you can view, accept or decline your aid offer.
 You may access the portal at any time.

 More than likely there is a requirement that has not been fulfilled.
-Before contacting your financial advisor, you should log on to your student web portal and review any messages or requirements listed there.
-This information will guide you toward rectifying the situation.
-For further assistance, please contact our office at email@example.com or 205-726-2905.
+Before contacting your Samford One Stop advisor, you should log on to your student web portal and review any messages or requirements listed there.
+This information will guide you toward reconciling the situation.
+For further assistance, please contact our office at firstname.lastname@example.org or 205-726-2905.

 Some federal aid may be disbursed to undergraduate students with for enrollment as low as six hours per semester.
 Undergraduate students who qualify for a Pell grant may retain eligibility for Pell funds only with enrollment below six hours.
 However, it is important to remember that in most cases, eligibility for Pell and other federal funds will be reduced with the student’s enrollment.

 Enrollment status requirements vary at the graduate level.
-Graduate students should contact their financial advisor for more information about enrollment requirements for their degree program.
+Graduate students should contact their Samford One Stop advisor for more information about enrollment requirements for their degree program.

 Depending on when you drop or withdraw from the class, your aid may be adjusted.
 Likewise, the amount of tuition and other fees may be adjusted when enrollment is reduced.
 One thing to keep in mind is drops will affect your ability to meet minimum standards for making Satisfactory Academic Progress.

 There are many policies by which the awarding and disbursement of financial aid are governed.
-Student Financial Services strives to abide by those policies in every transaction made for students receiving aid at the university.
+Samford strives to abide by those policies in every transaction made for students receiving aid at the university.
 Below are several policies with which you should familiarize yourself.

 The ability to receive federal, state and some outside scholarship aid at Samford begins with each student making Satisfactory Academic Progress (SAP).
-Every student is measured against the SAP policy each May for the upcoming summer terms and the subsequent aid year.
-Students who do not meet the minimum SAP requirements are notified by Samford email of their unsatisfactory status and the steps necessary to appeal the status and retain aid eligibility.
+Every student is measured against the SAP policy each May for the upcoming summer term, and the subsequent aid year.
+Students who do not meet the minimum SAP requirements are notified via their Samford email account of their unsatisfactory status and the steps necessary to appeal the status and retain aid eligibility.

 There are three standards that must be met each May in order to qualify for federal, state and outside scholarship aid.

-Students who are notified of their failure to meet the SAP standards will be offered the opportunity to appeal the decision.
-A successful appeal will be based on whether or not a student’s performance was affected by personal injury or illness and/or death of an immediate family member or relative.
-Immediate family member is defined as mother, father, sibling, spouse, child and grandparent.
+Students not meeting the SAP standards will be offered the opportunity to appeal the decision.
+A successful appeal will be based on whether or not a student’s performance was affected by personal injury or illness and/or death of an immediate family member.
+An immediate family member is defined as mother, father, sibling, spouse, child or grandparent.
 Also, a successful appeal will outline what has changed in the student’s situation that will allow for him or her to be successful, academically, in subsequent academic terms.

 Some courses taken outside of the student’s degree program may be accepted toward degree completion (those applied as electives, for example).
 However, courses taken outside of the student’s program that will not be applied toward degree completion are not eligible to be covered by financial aid.
 Please contact your financial aid advisor if you are considering taking courses that will not be applied to your degree program’s requirements.